 • Not everyone will need surgery.
 It may be done when other treatments don't work.
-It may include endometrial ablation (a procedure to remove the thin layer of tissue that lines the uterus) or hysterectomy (a procedure to remove your uterus).
+It may include a hysterectomy (a procedure to remove your uterus).

 Asking the following questions can help you make an informed decision about your different treatment options and decide which one(s) will work best for you: